Jean Hessels - notices Cyprian evidence - (not given in Erasmus correspondence and annotations)

 Grantley McDonald, Biblical Criticism (not covered in Ghost of Arius)

 Jan Hessels, professor of theology at Leuven, discussed the comma in his commentary on 1 Jn (1568).
-HesseLs interpreted die unity of the heavenly witnesses as a unanimity of testimony to Jesus’ status as Son of God.
+HesseLs interpreted the unity of the heavenly witnesses as a unanimity of testimony to Jesus’ status as Son of God.
 He noted that the Greek codices only contain v.
 8, and that this reading reflects that found in some Latin fathers, such as Ambrose, Bede and Augustine.
 Hessels also noted that Erasmus had daringly excluded the prologue to the Catholic Epistles, the most important early witness to the authenticity of the passage, from his edition of Jerome’s works.
 Hessels listed a number of Latin writers who cited the passage, such as pseudo-Hyginus, the author of Against Varimadus, Fulgentius, and pseudo-Athanasius.
 He also noted that the comma was transmitted in two Greek codices: Erasmus’ British codex, and that on which the reading in the Complutensian Polyglot was presumed to have been based.
 Hessels also reported the readings from a number of old l-atin codices in the Libraries of St Peters and St Gertrudes in Leuven.
 49

 49 Hessels 1568.
 106v-110v.